October 17, 2018

 DON’T FORGET ABOUT THE RED LIPSTICK!

-If you are not keen on adding the color red to your vintage wardrobe, at least choose a red lipstick that was very popular in the 1950s.
+If you are not keen on adding the colour red to your vintage wardrobe, at least choose a red lipstick that was very popular in the 1950s.

 My wonderful readers receive 25% off the entire first order on all Bésame cosmetics!